 So, what does Science say?

-Rather surprisingly, there has been considerable scientific research into this and its effect on the human perception of space and time.
+Rather surprisingly, there has been considerable scientific research into the human perception of space and time.

-One study, in particular, carried out by Yale University provided conclusive evidence that time does actually slow down when under the influence.
+One study carried out by Yale University provided conclusive evidence that time does actually slow down when under the influence of cannabis.

 In this study, 44 participants were asked to complete two time estimation exams before and after a dose of THC, one of the main compounds in the Sativa plant.